Speculoos Cookies are based on crisp European holiday cookies traditionally made with warm baking spices like cinnamon, cloves, and ginger.

 Everybody’s got their favorite cookie cutters, and chances are they only see the light of day at this time of year.
 If I’m going to bother rolling and cutting cookies, then I want it to be fun, and I’m partial to pretty snowflakes.

-Use any cutter you like.
-The dough rolls out easily and reforms and re-rolls easily as well, so there’s little waste.
+The fragrant dough rolls out easily and reforms and re-rolls easily as well, so there’s little waste.

 Speculoos Spice Cookies